LSD: Interview With a 1960s Acid Guide—Part 3

 BK: So you’ve always kinda kept things to yourself?

 AG: I had to play it safe.
-And ya know, it took me years to open up about anything after being a guide and a dealer.
+And ya know, it's taken me forty some years to open up like this.
+And it finally feels good.

 BK: Did Crystal have a gig?